7 Easy DIY Car Maintenance Jobs

 7. Repair a Malfunctioning Defroster Grid

-Yes, you can fix this yourself.
+Yes, this is a DIY car maintenance job!
 Pick up a Permatex Quick Grid repair kit ($13) at any auto parts store.
 Follow the instructions and you’ll be defrosting in no time.